magnamad/CNT_2003_paper/Model1/Cylindrical_Droplet/MD_Setup_Checkpoints.md

 1. xyz files of graphite and water

-H2O.xyz  downloaded from http://materia.fisica.unimi.it/manini/dida/structures.html
+H2O.xyz  downloaded from http://materia.fisica.unimi.it/manini/dida/structures.html .
+One can just create  in gview and specify the bond and angle in the water model force field file.

 graphite.cif downloaded from Materials Project Website

 2. Extend to appropriate size to neglet finite size effects.
-Remove Addtional layers if it does not effect the property of study.
+Remove Additional layers if it does not effect the property of study.

-The first method of extension and then cleaving is quiet confusing as the supercell size becomes large.
+The first method of extension and then cleaving is quiet confusing as the super cell size becomes large.
 So , I opted for a personally easier choice og the second option.
  - Convert to a orthorhbic unit cell using atomsk initial.cif -orthogonal-cell final.cif
  - Cleave the edges such that no overlap occurs when PBC is applied